t-mart/deboned-chicken-thighs/README.md

 - With the fat, I render it down in a pan, let it cool, store in a jar in the refrigerator, and then use it in place of vegetable oil.
 (A lot of fat renders when making cracklings.)

-All these by-products are actually pretty nice if your home-cooking cuisine calls for them.
-And, it says a lot about this pricing model (and maybe American society?) that they're sold at a negative cost.
+These are actually pretty nice if your home-cooking cuisine calls for them.

+It's pretty interesting this pricing model values the convenience of BLSL chicken so much that something less complete is sold for more money, especially when the chicken farm is double-dipping by selling those by-products to someone else.